tpmccallum/ethereum_casper_testnet_ubuntu_installation/README.md

 # Checking accounts and account balances

-Get your coinbase account balance using the following command at the Python prompt.
-The coinbase account is where validation rewards are paid
+You can list all of your accounts by using the following commands

 `
-web3.eth.getBalance(web3.eth.coinbase)
-`

-you can look at all accounts by using the following commands

-`
 web3.eth.accounts
 `

-this outputs an array as follows.
+The above command produces an array in the following format

 `
 web3.eth.accounts
 ['0xcFA7032aF32A5200023332E141BaE61f944DE28D', '0xcFA7032aF32A5200023332E141BaE61f944DE28D']
 `

-If you look closely you will see that the web3.eth.coinbase argument which we used above produces the same address as the first element in the array i.e.
+You can view the balance of each account in the array by specifying the index.
+For example

 `
-web3.eth.coinbase
-'0xcFA7032aF32A5200023332E141BaE61f944DE28D'
+web3.eth.getBalance(web3.eth.accounts[0])
 `

 # Cleaning up